Crossing a topological phase transition with a quantum computer: Results

-For our simulations we used the 20 qubit IBM Q device codenamed \texttt{boeblingen}, which allows the implementation of a universal gate set consisting of arbitrary single qubit rotations and controlled-not (CNOT) entangling gates between connected qubits.
+For our simulations we used the 27 qubit IBM Q device codenamed \texttt{toronto} on 25$^\text{th}$ October 2021, which allows the implementation of a universal gate set consisting of arbitrary single qubit rotations and controlled-not (CNOT) entangling gates between connected qubits.
 The decomposition of the circuit shown in Fig.~\ref{fig:circuit_structure} into this gate set is given in the methods section.
-The spins in our system are mapped to the physical qubits of the quantum computer, with the basis states $\{|\! \uparrow \rangle = |0\rangle, |\! \downarrow\rangle = |1\rangle\}$, and we control the devices using the python qiskit API~\cite{qiskit}.
+The spins in our system are mapped to the physical qubits of the quantum computer, with the basis states $\{|\! \uparrow \rangle = |0\rangle, |\! \downarrow\rangle = |1\rangle\}$, and we control the devices using the Python qiskit API~\cite{qiskit}.
 To select our subset of $N$ qubits we use a custom procedure described in Ref.~\cite{Smith2019}, which maximizes the average CNOT fidelity, while limiting the readout error and coherence time for the qubits.
-We also perform error mitigation on the raw data from the machine using methods provided in qiskit~\cite{qiskit}, to reduce the impact of readout errors, which we outline in the methods..
-We perform 8192 runs for each circuit and omit errorbars in our figures since the statistical error is not significant.
+When using the direct method, we also perform error mitigation on the raw data from the machine using methods provided in qiskit~\cite{qiskit}, to reduce the impact of readout errors, which we outline in Appendix~\ref{ap: error mitigation}.
+We perform 8192 runs for each circuit and omit error bars in our figures since the statistical error is not significant.